Who We Are

 Executive Director Remarks

 The impetus for VC CoLAB began in 2010 when a number of threats to business in the unincorporated areas prompted a grassroots movement to push back against a veritable flood of new regulations.
-How were individual businesses, farmers, ranchers and others to deal with them?
-These changes to critical ordinances and guidelines created the strong motivation to form a group that could support business owners in Ventura County with a full time presence, monitoring, assessing and working with governmental agencies and decision makers to find reasonable common ground.
+This “regulatory creep” created the strong motivation to form a group that could support business owners in Ventura County with a full time presence, monitoring, assessing and working with governmental agencies and decision makers to find reasonable common ground.
 Looking back, we are very proud of what we have accomplished in forming VC CoLAB.
 Our organization regularly stands up against regulatory overreach using research, science, engineering and law to support local businesses and livelihoods.
 We have stopped the progression of many unnecessary rules during this time and even halted a public bike path project that unnecessarily threatened thousands of acres of farmland.
 More importantly, today as I write this letter to you, the support of our increasing membership has allowed us to continue to monitor and challenge regulations that threaten labor, agriculture and business interests.
 VC CoLAB has become a respected organization that works to collaborate and find solutions for issues that affect us all.

 Of course, we understand that some amount of regulation is necessary.
 However the time and cost of ever increasing new regulations is discouraging innovation and delaying projects.
-Economic consequences for Ventura County include a reduction of job growth, downsizing and defection of businesses, a shrinking middle class, the out-migration of youth and an increase in traffic due to out-of-county commuting for jobs.
+Economic consequences for Ventura County include a reduction of job growth, a housing and rent affordability crisis, downsizing and defection of businesses, a shrinking middle class, the out-migration of youth and an increase in traffic due to out-of-county commuting for jobs.

 With sufficient funding, collaboration and increased influence, VC CoLAB can continue to make a difference.
 Please join us in our pursuit of reasonable, science and fact based regulations that encourage and respect stakeholder input.
 Your contributions and participation are much appreciated.
 Thank you and hope to see you at our regularly scheduled ( and fun) events.